5 stars

 There are only 2 categories within GTS:

-Category A: targeting innovative companies in Canada that must obtain a referral from a designated referral partner.
+Canadian companies must obtain a referral support letter from a designated referral partner.
 This category is generally suitable for innovative STEM or research-based companies, start-ups, or companies with niche products or services.

 Global Talent Stream Program Requirements